mogeraditya/Sadiq_et_al_2023_oecanthus_ART_IbM/README.md

 ## Guide to the repo

 * the *IbM* folder contains all Python files that are used for running simulations, and implements the IbMs used in the paper.
-We implemented two different models, one with bushes and one without, and these can be found in two different sub-folders.
+We implemented two different models, one with bushes and one with a spatially homogeneous habitat, and these can be found in two different sub-folders.
 * the *figurewise_plotting* folder contains R scripts to replicate the figures presented in Sadiq et al 2023, as well as the data files that were used to create the plots (obtained as output of the IbM).